pandastrike/coreos-reflector/githook_readme.md

   pandahook create coreos-reflector git@github.com:pandastrike/coreos-reflector.git
   ```

 2. Create the `post-receive` script using PandaHook's handy generator.
+These can be created for edited manually, but basic functions will be added to the generator tool.
   ```
   pandahook build coreos post-receive restart coreos-reflector coreos.pandastrike.com reflector@02
   ```

   There is now a file named `post-receive` in your local directory.
 Review it to see that it makes the necessary fleetctl calls to restart the specified service(s) on the CoreOS cluster.

 3. Place this script into the hook-server.